Singapore’s foremost tourist landmark is a casino. Yet, a student is punished with school caning on the thighs for bringing poker cards to school.

 What I’m saying is, the following is my opinion on this incident.
 My personal opinion as an ADULT who experienced the Singaporean system.

 But before that, allow me to lay the perimeters.
 According to the news article, the boy was punished for bringing poker cards to school.
-I presume it was way more than that.
-Unless he’s partially insane as I sometimes am, and thinks poker cards are cool weapons or capable of summoning supernatural avatars, he probably gambled with the cards.
+I presume it was way more than that, because unless the boy is partially insane as I sometimes am, and thinks poker cards are cool weapons capable of summoning supernatural avatars, the kid probably gambled with them.
+The punishment should thus be for gambling, not for ownership, by my guess.

 I’m assuming too that this is not his first offence.
 The lad probably has less than a glowing record in Horizon Primary School.